 (4) The work site must meet the requirements of any notice given under section 33(1) of the Act that applies in respect of the work site.

 [Regulation 24H inserted: Gazette 5 Nov 2019 p.
-3885.]
+3885; amended: SL 2021/10 r.
+9.]

 24I.
 Fire fighting equipment for hot work

-(1) At least 2 approved fire extinguishers in proper working order must be located in close proximity to the hot work.
+(1) At least 2 approved fire extinguishers for hot work in proper working order must be located in close proximity to the hot work.

 (2) If the hot work is carried out within 30 m of land on which there is bush or which is under crop or pasture or stubble, there must be available for fire fighting the volume of water set out in the Table according to the fire danger forecast for the work site at the time the hot work is carried out.